siderolabs/talos/docs/content/configuration/userdata.md

     cni: [flannel|calico]
 ```

-**Note** This options will be deprecated
+**Note:** This option will eventually be deprecated.

 ### Kubelet
 #### ExtraMounts

-Kubelet.ExtraMounts allows you to specify additional host mounts that should be presented
+``Kubelet.ExtraMounts`` allows you to specify additional host mounts that should be presented
 to kubelet.

 ```yaml